 top of page

-Kalenda has its origin in West Africa.
+Kalinda has its origin in West Africa.
 It is one of the traditions inherited from our West African ancestry which dates back to slavery.
 It is from the Yoruba peoples.
-Today, Kalenda is almost extinct although small aspects exists in Shakespeare mas done during Carriacou Carnival.
+Today, Kalinda is almost extinct although small aspects exists in Shakespeare mas done during Carriacou Carnival.

-Kalenda is stick fighting in which two persons, usually men, belonging to different villages, battle each other.
+Kalinda is stick fighting in which two persons, usually men, belonging to different villages, battle each other.
+Men enjoyed this activity as it allowed the to show their superior prowess.
+It formed part of rituals such as wakes or the opening of a liquor shop.

 Source: Lomax Digital